bkapsalis/Exploratory_Data_Analysis_of_Bank_Loan_Data/README.md

 # Exporatory-Data-Analysis

-To view just the code used click .rmd above.
+To view complete exaaugsitive data analysis report including all code and all graphs download EDA_loans_project.html above and save as html and open your brouser.
-To view complete exaaugsitive data analysis report including all code and all graphs download EDA_loan_data.html above and save as html and open your brouser.
+To view just the code used in the report click EDA_loans_project.rmd above.

 # Sample Results:
 Exploratory Data Analysis can find a great amount of information from a data set alone with no additional information.
 From the data we learn: